-To complete the zoning process, the machine must be power-cycled (turned off and turned back on again) for the new configuration to re-flash the firmware files and accept the new settings for each StorBrick.
+To complete the zoning process, the machine must be POWER-CYCLED (turned off and turned back on again) for the new configuration to re-flash the firmware files and accept the new settings for each StorBrick.
+Simply rebooting the machine will not suffice.